Zacks: Brokerages Expect Sutro Biopharma, Inc. (NASDAQ:STRO) Will Post Earnings of -$0.47 Per Share

-Equities analysts predict that Sutro Biopharma, Inc. (NASDAQ:STRO) will announce earnings per share of ($0.47) for the current quarter, according to Zacks.
-Four analysts have issued estimates for Sutro Biopharma’s earnings, with the lowest EPS estimate coming in at ($0.67) and the highest estimate coming in at ($0.24).
-Sutro Biopharma reported earnings of ($0.60) per share in the same quarter last year, which would suggest a positive year-over-year growth rate of 21.7%.
-The firm is expected to report its next earnings results on Thursday, August 5th.
+Brokerages forecast that Sutro Biopharma, Inc. (NASDAQ:STRO) will report earnings per share of ($0.47) for the current fiscal quarter, Zacks Investment Research reports.
+Four analysts have made estimates for Sutro Biopharma’s earnings, with the lowest EPS estimate coming in at ($0.67) and the highest estimate coming in at ($0.24).
+Sutro Biopharma reported earnings of ($0.60) per share during the same quarter last year, which would suggest a positive year over year growth rate of 21.7%.
+The business is scheduled to report its next earnings results on Thursday, August 5th.

-On average, analysts expect that Sutro Biopharma will report full-year earnings of ($2.12) per share for the current fiscal year, with EPS estimates ranging from ($2.36) to ($1.66).
-For the next fiscal year, analysts expect that the firm will report earnings of ($2.60) per share, with EPS estimates ranging from ($3.74) to ($2.09).
-Zacks’ EPS calculations are a mean average based on a survey of research firms that cover Sutro Biopharma.
+According to Zacks, analysts expect that Sutro Biopharma will report full year earnings of ($2.12) per share for the current year, with EPS estimates ranging from ($2.36) to ($1.66).
+For the next fiscal year, analysts anticipate that the firm will post earnings of ($2.60) per share, with EPS estimates ranging from ($3.74) to ($2.09).
+Zacks Investment Research’s earnings per share averages are an average based on a survey of research analysts that that provide coverage for Sutro Biopharma.

-Sutro Biopharma (NASDAQ:STRO) last announced its quarterly earnings results on Thursday, May 6th.
-The company reported ($0.66) earnings per share for the quarter, missing analysts’ consensus estimates of ($0.62) by ($0.04).
-Sutro Biopharma had a net margin of 27.60% and a negative return on equity of 41.86%.
+Sutro Biopharma (NASDAQ:STRO) last released its earnings results on Thursday, May 6th.
+The company reported ($0.66) earnings per share (EPS) for the quarter, missing the consensus estimate of ($0.62) by ($0.04).
+Sutro Biopharma had a negative net margin of 85.39% and a negative return on equity of 40.67%.

-A number of hedge funds have recently added to or reduced their stakes in the stock.
-HighMark Wealth Management LLC increased its stake in Sutro Biopharma by 87.3% in the 1st quarter.
-HighMark Wealth Management LLC now owns 1,285 shares of the company’s stock valued at $29,000 after buying an additional 599 shares during the period.
-Meeder Asset Management Inc. acquired a new position in shares of Sutro Biopharma during the 1st quarter worth $37,000.
-Dorsey Wright & Associates boosted its position in shares of Sutro Biopharma by 135.2% in the 1st quarter.
-Dorsey Wright & Associates now owns 1,832 shares of the company’s stock worth $42,000 after buying an additional 1,053 shares in the last quarter.
-Zurcher Kantonalbank Zurich Cantonalbank purchased a new stake in shares of Sutro Biopharma in the 1st quarter worth about $59,000.
-Finally, Royal Bank of Canada boosted its position in shares of Sutro Biopharma by 462.3% in the 1st quarter.
-Royal Bank of Canada now owns 2,716 shares of the company’s stock worth $62,000 after buying an additional 2,233 shares in the last quarter.
-Hedge funds and other institutional investors own 78.80% of the company’s stock.
+A number of hedge funds and other institutional investors have recently made changes to their positions in STRO.
+HighMark Wealth Management LLC grew its holdings in Sutro Biopharma by 87.3% during the first quarter.
+HighMark Wealth Management LLC now owns 1,285 shares of the company’s stock valued at $29,000 after purchasing an additional 599 shares during the period.
+Meeder Asset Management Inc. purchased a new stake in shares of Sutro Biopharma during the first quarter worth $37,000.
+Dorsey Wright & Associates lifted its position in shares of Sutro Biopharma by 135.2% during the first quarter.
+Dorsey Wright & Associates now owns 1,832 shares of the company’s stock worth $42,000 after acquiring an additional 1,053 shares in the last quarter.
+Zurcher Kantonalbank Zurich Cantonalbank purchased a new stake in shares of Sutro Biopharma during the first quarter worth $59,000.
+Finally, Royal Bank of Canada lifted its position in shares of Sutro Biopharma by 462.3% during the first quarter.
+Royal Bank of Canada now owns 2,716 shares of the company’s stock worth $62,000 after acquiring an additional 2,233 shares in the last quarter.
+85.79% of the stock is owned by institutional investors and hedge funds.

 Sutro Biopharma, Inc operates as clinical stage drug discovery, development, and manufacturing company.
 It focuses on creating protein therapeutics for cancer and autoimmune disorders through integrated cell-free protein synthesis and site-specific conjugation platform, XpressCF.
 The company's product candidates include STRO-001, an antibody-drug conjugate (ADC) directed against the cancer target CD74 for patients with multiple myeloma and non-Hodgkin lymphoma that is in Phase 1 clinical trials; and STRO-002, an ADC directed against folate receptor-alpha for patients with ovarian and endometrial cancers, which is in Phase 1 clinical trials.